benchristelcom/benchristelcom.github.io/src/heroes4/battle-of-the-bards/design.md

   each other.
 - Players start with only a level 1 hero.
 No towns, money, or creatures.
 - Free resources and campfires are scattered around to reward exploration.
+- There are placed events scattered around the map that give XP to the first hero to encounter them.
 - Each player starts near a Sanctuary so they can resurrect heroes who die.
 - Each player starts near a town that they should be able to capture within a few weeks.

+## Ideas

+- scroll of Town Gate
+- a higher-level combat hero who can help you through the early battles (but takes half the XP!) and resurrect you if you die.

 ## Victory Script